amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 Amadeus amadeus = Amadeus.builder(System.getenv()).build();
 ```

-In order to use the method `amadeus.shopping.flightDestinations.get()`
+In order to use the method `amadeus.shopping.flightDestinations.get()`,
 you need to pass a `Params` object like the example: